abhinav4848/Obsidian-Medicine/cirrhosis.md

 ---
 Edema & fluid overload in 3rd space-> [[Ascites]].

-Intravascular volume depletion -> High [[conn's syndrome|aldosterone]] state -> Give diuretic [[spironolactone]] to combat Na retention & started on low salt diet.
+Intravascular volume depletion -> High [[conn's syndrome|aldosterone]] state -> Give diuretic [[spironolactone]] to combat Na retention & start on low salt diet.

 Varices can cause [[upper GI bleed|UGIB]].

 Also, give Lactulose to prevent formation of ammonia in gut.

-ACEi can induce renal failure through arterial hypotension even in low doses in cirrhotic patients and should be used with careful blood pressure and renal function monitoring.**
+ACEi can induce renal failure through arterial hypotension even in low doses in cirrhotic patients and should be used with careful blood pressure and renal function monitoring.